 Our mission is to enrich societies with secular ethics and reflective practices, informed by the latest research, and expressed in original creative, scholarly and journalistic publications and events.
 Our work has strong themes of well-being, sustainability, cultural enrichment and community building.

-We are a think-tank, publisher, creative hub and events pioneer.
+We are also a think-tank, publisher, creative hub and events pioneer.

 The SLN&F publishes original creative works of poetry, fiction and creative nonfiction, incisive journalistic articles including interview-style articles with experts and practitioners in relevant fields, and original research papers, which are shorter and more widely engaging than traditional academic publications.